-A) The President shall:

-- 1) Be the Chief Executive Officer of the Associated Students and shall coordinate and be responsible for the functioning of the A.S.
-Executive Director. - 2) Serve as official representative of the Associated Students in all campus, system wide, local, state and federal matters, unless otherwise provided herein. - 3) Deal with all student affairs. - 4) Appoint the Chair people of all boards, commissions, committees, and other agencies of the Executive Department from the membership of the Associated Students. - 5) Name the Chairperson of the Judicial Council from its membership subject to a two-thirds (2/3s) majority approval of the voting membership of the Legislative Council. - 6) Appoint the membership of Judicial Council, subject to a two-thirds (2/3s) majority approval of the voting membership of the Legislative Council, form the membership of the Associated Students in the event that a seat on Judicial Council becomes vacant. - 7) Appoint all student representatives to University administration, faculty, staff, or other advisory bodies. - 8) Formulate an annual budget to be submitted to the Legislative Council for approval by the fifth (5th) regular meeting of Spring quarter. - 9) Be a non-voting ex-officio member of all boards, commissions, committees, and other agencies of the Executive Department. - 10) Be empowered to veto legislation of the Legislative Council within two (2) days of its adoption. - 11) Be empowered to appoint a Cabinet of Advisors not subject to Legislative Council ratification.

-B) The Vice-President for Internal Affairs shall:

-- 1) Serve as the Presiding Officer of the Legislative Council except when the office of the President becomes vacant. - 2) Serve as the representative of Associated Students in all internal affairs. - 3) Advise and inform the President and the Legislative Council on all campus matters. - 4) In the event that the office of the President becomes vacant, serve as President until a new President is duly elected.
+- A) The President shall: - 1) Be the Chief Executive Officer of the Associated Students and shall coordinate and be responsible for the functioning of the A.S.
+Executive Director. - 2) Serve as official representative of the Associated Students in all campus, system wide, local, state and federal matters, unless otherwise provided herein. - 3) Deal with all student affairs. - 4) Appoint the Chair people of all boards, commissions, committees, and other agencies of the Executive Department from the membership of the Associated Students. - 5) Name the Chairperson of the Judicial Council from its membership subject to a twothirds (2/3s) majority approval of the voting membership of the Legislative Council. - 6) Appoint the membership of Judicial Council, subject to a two-thirds (2/3s) majority approval of the voting membership of the Legislative Council, form the membership of the Associated Students in the event that a seat on Judicial Council becomes vacant. - 7) Appoint all student representatives to University administration, faculty, staff, or other advisory bodies. - 8) Formulate an annual budget to be submitted to the Legislative Council for approval by the fifth (5th) regular meeting of Spring quarter. - 9) Be a non-voting ex-officio member of all boards, commissions, committees, and other agencies of the Executive Department. - 10) Be empowered to veto legislation of the Legislative Council within two (2) days of its adoption. - 11) Be empowered to appoint a Cabinet of Advisors not subject to Legislative Council ratification. - B) The Vice-President for Internal Affairs shall: - 1) Serve as the Presiding Officer of the Legislative Council except when the office of the President becomes vacant. - 2) Serve as the representative of Associated Students in all internal affairs. - 3) Advise and inform the President and the Legislative Council on all campus matters.